top of page

 About Pure Unobtanium

-About Me: Out of highschool I wanted to be a professional horn player.
+About Me: Out of high school I wanted to be a professional horn player.
 It didn't take long before I found out mediocre scientists make a lot more money than good musicians.
-I spent 6 years in the U.S. Navy as an electronics tchnician, nuclear reactor operator, went back to civilian life and earned a BS in Geophysics and a Masters in Industrial and Applied Physics.
+I spent 6 years in the U.S. Navy as an electronics technician, nuclear reactor operator, went back to civilian life and earned a BS in Geophysics and a Masters in Industrial and Applied Physics.
 Spent 20 years in Oklahoma prospecting for oil and working odd jobs as an engineer and on occasion teaching engineering course at the local community college.
-Getting tired of the up and down economy I
+Getting tired of the up and down economy I threw in the towel, packed up and returned to the COTU*.

 Then a job came along that was perfectly suited to my background and experience.
 I just couldn't turn it down.
 It has been my privilege to work for more than two decades as the Physics Department laboratory coordinator at Indiana University.
 I not only supervised the teaching labs but wrote the manuals and built many of the instruments and experiments.
 I was fortunate to have a real budget which enabled me to try things others could only dream of doing.